alexjlockwood/AndroidDesignPatterns/_posts/2016-08-05-understanding-contextcompat-getcolor.md

 resolve a theme attribute without a corresponding <code>Theme</code>. :)
 </div>

 As always, thanks for reading!
-Feel free to check out [source code for these examples on GitHub](https://github.com/alexjlockwood/adp-contextcompat-getcolor) as well!
+Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!
+And check out the [source code for these examples on GitHub](https://github.com/alexjlockwood/adp-contextcompat-getcolor) as well!